QRS Music Technologies: History

 A third edition began in 1930 by the Cova Record Corporation and was strictly commercial dance bands and vocals specially recorded for QRS, pressed on inferior shellac material.
-It was most certainly a budget priced label and based on its rarity, was probably never sold throughout the country.
+It was a budget-priced label and, based on its rarity, was probably never sold throughout the country.
 It's doubtful the label survived into 1931.
 Only 57 numbers (1000-1056) have been traced.

 In 1929, the company purchased the DeVry Corporation, a Chicago producer of movie cameras and projectors, and renamed itself QRS-DeVry.

 In 1932, the company began selling off various divisions.
 QRS recording manager Max Kortlander bought the New York assets and operated them as Imperial Industrial Corporation until bringing back the QRS name in the 1940s.

 In 1966, Ramsi Tick, manager of the Buffalo Philharmonic Orchestra, bought the company.

 In the 1960s, QRS celebrated a player piano revival by restoring its 1912 marking piano to operation, completing the task in 1971.
 Artists who have since recorded on it include Liberace, Peter Nero, Ferrante & Teicher, George Shearing, Roger Williams, and Eubie Blake.

 In 1967, the company moved its headquarters to Buffalo, New York.

 In 1987, the company was purchased by Richard A. Dolan.

 In the early 1990s, QRS was selling roughly a quarter-million piano rolls a year.
 It bought the last remaining manufacturer of player pianos, Classic Player Piano, to provide a source of pianos to play its rolls.

 In 1992, the American Society of Mechanical Engineers designated the QRS marking piano a National Historical Engineering Landmark.

 Still, piano-roll sales dropped over the next 15 years.
 In the first decade of the 2000s, QRS became the world's last maker of piano rolls after an Australian firm ceased production.
 Annual sales dropped to about 50,000 in 2006, mostly pop songs.
 On Dec.
 31, 2006, QRS produced its final piano roll—“Spring is Here,” by Rodgers and Hart, recorded by Buffalo-based pianist Michael T. Jones., in its Buffalo factory.
 It was the company’s 11,060th different recording.
 At the time, company leaders hoped that they could return to manufacturing piano rolls, and so moved the equipment—some of it more than a century old—to the company's plant in Seneca, Pennsylvania.

+Since 1993, QRS has continued selling new player pianos & mechanisms.

+In 2008, the last batch of rolls exited the QRS plant, with the memo "end of an era" scribbled on the receipt.

 The company now sells its Pianomotion mechanism for turning pianos into player pianos, and sells some prefitted pianos as well.
+In addition, QRS has continued offloading and selling various parts, rolls, labels, boxes, etc.